Chapter 7 Vs. 13 Bankruptcy: Which One Is Right for You?

 Given the choice, most people prefer Chapter 7 since it’s cheaper and faster compared to Chapter 13.
 But, qualifying for Chapter 7 is also more difficult because you’ll have to pass a means test, which analyzes your family size, income, and expenses.

 Pre-bankruptcy credit counseling is often the next required step for debtors filing under Chapter 7.
-These courses are usually offered by nonprofit credit counseling agencies, who look at your financial situation to determine if there are other avenues (debt consolidation, debt settlement, etc) that could resolve the issue without having to file bankruptcy.
+These courses are usually offered by nonprofit credit counseling agencies.
+They look at your financial situation to determine if there are other avenues (debt consolidation, debt settlement, etc.) that could resolve the issue without having to file bankruptcy.
 If it’s determined bankruptcy is indeed your best solution, you must file a petition for bankruptcy at the local bankruptcy court.

 Here are a few factors you should consider when comparing the two options: